Wolf3s/xbmc4xbox-python/python/Doc/library/sqlite3.rst

    If two :class:`Row` objects have exactly the same columns and their members are equal, they compare equal.

-   .. versionchanged:: 2.6
-      Added iteration and equality (hashability).

    .. method:: keys

-      This method returns a list of column names.
+      This method returns a tuple of column names.
 Immediately after a query, it is the first member of each tuple in :attr:`Cursor.description`.

-      .. versionadded:: 2.6

 Let's assume we initialize a table as in the example given above::